Identifying vulnerable nodes and detecting malicious entanglement patterns to handle st-connectivity attacks in quantum networks: Practical example

-\emph{Baseline Classical Complexity --} We now describe a reasonable, though not necessarily optimal method to approximate $st$-connectivity based node-centrality through classical methods.
-Let $G_H=(F,V_{st})$ be a cooperative game in $H=(N,E)$, where $s,t\in N$ and $F=N\setminus\{s,t\}$.
-Let us discuss the complexity of approximating the Shapley value of the player $i$', $\Phi_i$.
-The $st$-connectivity can be assessed using a breadth-first search, with a time complexity of $\mathcal{O}(|N|^2)$.
-By Chebyshev's inequality, we need to query the $st$-connectivity algorithm $\mathcal{O} (\sigma^2/\epsilon^2)$ times, where $\epsilon$ is the desired error, and $\sigma^2$ is the variance of $V_{st}$ over the distribution matching the Shapley value Definition~\ref{def:shapley}.
-Since the only outputs of $V_{st}$ are zero and one, we effectively have a Bernoulli distribution with the expected value $\Phi_i$.
+\emph{Baseline Classical Complexity --} We now describe a reasonable, though not necessarily optimal method to approximate \emph{st}-connectivity based node-centrality through classical methods.
+Let $G_H=(F,V_{st})$ be a cooperative game on $H=(N,E)$, where $s,t\in N$ and $F=N\setminus\{s,t\}$.
+Let us discuss the complexity of approximating player $i$'s Shapley value.
+The \emph{st}-connectivity can be assessed using breadth first search, with a time complexity of $\mathcal{O}(|N|^2)$.
+By Chebyshev's inequality, we need to query the \emph{st}-connectivity algorithm $\mathcal{O} (\sigma^2/\epsilon^2)$ times, where $\epsilon$ is the desired error, and $\sigma^2$ is the variance of $V_{st}$ over the distribution matching the Shapley value Definition~\ref{def:shapley}.
+Since the only outputs of $V_{st}$ are zero and one, we effectively have a Bernoulli distribution with expected value $\Phi_i$.
 Thus, the variance is $\Phi_i(1-\Phi_i)$.
-Since nontrivial situations do not allow $\Phi_i$ to be close to one, we effectively have a variance of $\mathcal{O}(\Phi_i)$.
-Thus, given a fixed likelihood of success, the time complexity of approximating the Shapley value $\Phi_i$ with an error bounded by $\epsilon$ is $\mathcal{O} \left({\Phi_i}{\epsilon^{-2}} |N|^2\right)$.
+Since non-trivial situations do not allow for $\Phi_i$ to be close to one, we effectively have a variance of $\mathcal{O}(\Phi_i)$.
+Thus, given a fixed likelihood of success, the time complexity of approximating the Shapley value $\Phi_i$ with error bounded by $\epsilon$ is $\mathcal{O} \left({\Phi_i}{\epsilon^{-2}} |N|^2\right)$.